csdms/wmt-metadata/README.md

 # wmt-metadata

-Metadata for components used by the WMT.
+Metadata for components used by the CSDMS Web Modeling Tool (WMT).

 Prepare to install components into a WMT server by setting